 The London Ear Festival of contemporary music invites applications from advanced instrumentalists, aged 25 or younger, to audition to be the festival’s Featured Young Performer for 2018.
-Auditions will be held in December 2017 and January 2018.
+Auditions will be held in London during December 2017 and January 2018.

 London Ear’s Featured Young Performer project aims to identify and support outstanding young players, and in 2018 the successful applicant(s) will be offered the following career advancing opportunities:

 - To perform a lunchtime recital of recent music as part of the Borough New Music series, on May 15th 2018, in the church of St George the Martyr, Borough High Street, London SE1.